Skip to contents

 Description

 extract() performs regex-based matching on a text column using a pattern lookup table.
-For each input row, it returns at most one match (the first matched pattern), along with the corresponding pattern and optional metadata from the pattern table.
+All patterns that match each row are returned, along with the corresponding pattern and optional metadata from the pattern table.
+If multiple patterns match the same text, multiple rows are returned, one per match.

 Required Parameters